-Historic buildings are those things that, if we let them go, we miss after they’re gone.
-And a lot of our shared history is lost when one is demolished.
-But keeping them around isn’t just about preserving memories; it’s also good for the environment.
+Historic buildings are one of those things where if we were to let them go, we would miss them after they were gone.
+A lot of our shared history is lost when one is demolished but keeping them around isn’t just about preserving memories; it’s also good for the environment.

 One obvious benefit of buildings of a certain age is a simple one: it already exists.
 This is not just good from an economics perspective.
 It also serves to preserve a community’s legacy.